2PM: 2010–2012: Japanese debut, mainstream success, and first overseas concert tours

 From December 3–21, the group embarked on their Japan arena tour Republic of 2PM, but with all 100,000 tickets being sold out in just one minute, JYP Entertainment announced four additional concert dates including two concerts at the Nippon Budokan.
-In conjunction with their arena tour, the group also held the 2PM Japan Debut 1st Anniversary Event on December 8 at Ryogoku Kokugikan to an audience of 25,000 fans in commemoration of their one-year anniversary since debuting in Japan.
 Furthermore, 2PM opened its official Japanese fan club called Hottest Japan on December 22.
-In its annual sales report for the year 2011, Oricon announced that 2PM was the second best-selling new artist in Japan, being the highest-ranking Korean act, beating out their South Korean peer group Shinee and ranking just behind the Johnny & Associates group Kis-My-FT2.
+In its annual sales report for the year 2011, Oricon announced that 2PM was the second best-selling new artist in Japan, being the highest-ranking Korean act.
 According to the report, 2PM reported revenue of over 990 million yen ($12.68 million) in singles, albums, and DVD sales.
 At the 2012 Japan Gold Disc Awards, 2PM were recognized as the New Artist of the Year in the Asian division (excluding artists from Japan).

 On March 14, 2012, 2PM released a compilation album titled 2PM Best ~2008–2011 in Korea~ for the Japanese market, which consisted of 17 of their Korean songs, including the bonus tracks "Alive" and "Move On".
-The album reached its peak position of number 5 on the Oricon Album Chart, before staying in the chart for 14 weeks.
+The album reached its peak position of number 5 on the Oricon Album Chart, charting for 14 weeks.
 In April 2012, 2PM announced plans to release a documentary film with 2AM, to be known as Beyond the One Day ~Story of 2PM and 2AM~, in Japan.
-The trailer for the film was released on April 13, and the film itself first premiered on June 30.
+The trailer for the film was released on April 13, and the film itself premiered on June 30.
 The theme song of the documentary, "One Day", was released as a digital single on July 4 as a collaboration between 2PM and 2AM, peaking at number five on the Oricon Singles Chart.
 On May 22, 2012, 2PM released a compilation album titled 2PM Member's Selection for the Korean market.
 The album topped the Gaon Album Chart and sold 21,893 copies by the end of the year.